Skip to main content

-June 12, 2023
+Updated: September 12, 2023

 Don’t worry—Microsoft has options for you, and we’ll answer all your questions.

-Why is Microsoft sunsetting Skype for Business?
+Why did Microsoft sunset Skype for Business?

-When is Skype for Business being retired?
+When was Skype for Business retired?

 What’s the difference between Teams and Skype for Business?

 So if you’re looking to migrate from Skype for Business to Teams you’re probably wondering “what’s the difference?”
 One of the major differences between the two platforms is in how they’re delivered.
-Microsoft Teams is a pure play UCaaS system (Unified Communications as a Service), meaning there is no option for an on-premise deployment.
+Microsoft Teams is a pure-play UCaaS system (Unified Communications as a Service), meaning there is no option for an on-premise deployment.

 Now that we’ve got that straight let’s look at the difference between Skype for Business Online and Teams.